Christmas forecast: Warm and stormy on Thursday, chilly and clear on Friday

 The other big part of this system is the cold air that plunges in on Thursday night.
 On Christmas Day the highs will stay in the 30s and the wind chills might not make it out of the 20s!
 This would put Christmas 2020 in the top 10 coldest high temps for Christmas ever.
 The coldest, BTW, was in 1983 at a bitter 19!

-Saturday we will wake up to wind chills in the teens and the coldest morning of the season.
+Saturday we will wake up to wind chills in the teens and the coldest morning of the year, even colder than February 22nd when we went to 22.
 We do warm into the 40s by the afternoon.